 And so, in sync with this International Women’s Day 2020 theme ‘#EachForEqual’ we decided to raise awareness about the gender disparity women face at the entry level into management.

-In this three-part blog series we will delve deeper into the issue with the help of women in leadership roles, who can inspire other women to take the very first step towards leadership.
+In this two-part blog series we will delve deeper into the issue with the help of women in leadership roles, who can inspire other women to take the very first step towards leadership.

 Her advice to women is simple yet powerful: Champion other women, be your own advocate and find your voice.

 She is an inspiration for many women aspiring to be leaders.
 Excerpts of our interaction with her: